aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 - `size` - `Number`: Integer the size of this block in bytes.
 - `gasLimit` - `Number`: The maximum gas allowed in this block.
 - `gasUsed` - `Number`: The total used gas by all transactions in this block.
-- `timestamp` - `Number`: The unix timestamp for when the block was collated.
+- `timestamp` - `Number`: The Unix timestamp for when the block was collated.
 - `transactions` - `Array`: Array of transaction objects, or 32 Bytes transaction hashes depending on the returnTransactionObjects parameter.
 - `uncles` - `Array`: Array of uncle hashes.